Frequently Asked Questions

 What is StressGen?

-Read the documentation →How does AI-powered scenario generation work?
+Read the stress test methodology→How does AI-powered scenario generation work?

 StressGen uses a multi-agent AI workflow.
 An economist debate proposes primary shocks across macroeconomic variables, a quant validator computes secondary correlations using copula models, and a consistency checker validates the final scenario.
 All outputs are grounded in real-time data from 12+ live sources.